BtheGit/raymarcher/README.md

     - The nature of the algorithms I've been basing my approach one (or directly using calculations from) has left me in a bit of weird place when it comes to speaking of in-world distances and sizes with a real measurement value.
 I'd like to change this eventually.
 It would certainly help with ratios.

 PLAN:
-    - Add in ceiling casting.
+    - ~Add in ceiling casting.
 See if it works when only some empty cells have ceilings.
-That is unlikely but would be an amazing surprise.
+That is unlikely but would be an amazing surprise.~
+    - Add in sprite sorting.
+    - Add in specified wall faces.
     - Add in sprite collisions.
     - Add in draw distance (so that I can render varying height walls behind other walls)
     - Render all walls in draw distance, back to front (painter's algorithm);